Guide for Authors

 Submission of Manuscripts

-As of June 2005, all new manuscripts must be submitted through the EXPLORE online submission and review Web site http://ees.elsevier.com/explore .
+All new manuscripts must be submitted through the EXPLORE online submission and review Web site http://ees.elsevier.com/explore.
 Authors are requested to submit the text, tables, and artwork in electronic form to this address.

 Our readers are physicians, nurses, scientists, and other healthcare providers as well as the interested general public.
 In submitting a manuscript to EXPLORE, please consider this audience.Subject Matter